 In FY 2003, 465 fire investigations and 470 hazardous materials investigations were conducted and similar levels are anticipated for FY 2004 and FY 2005.
 A change in the reporting criteria and new methods of classifying cases resulted in a FY 2003 decrease in the number of reported hazardous materials complaints investigated.
 It is estimated that 60 percent of fire criminal cases and 60 percent of hazardous materials criminal cases will be successfully prosecuted.
-In FY 2003, the service quality rates show that 69.5 percent of fire investigations were closed in a 12 month period, a level that is expected to decrease in FY 2004 and FY 2005 to 60 percent of hazardous materials investigators who are developing investigative skills.
-In FY 2003, 16.6 percent of hazardous materials investigations were closed in a 12 month period, a level that is a 12 month period, far short of the goal for that year of 50 percent due to the redirection of two investigators to a special arson task force.
+In FY 2003, the service quality rates show that 69.5 percent of fire investigations were closed in a 12 month period, a level that is expected to decrease in FY 2004 and FY 2005 to 60 percent due to newly employed investigators who are developing investigative skills.
+In FY 2003, 16.6 percent of hazardous materials investigations were closed in a 12 month period, far short of the goal for that year of 50 percent due to the redirection of two investigators to a special arson task force.
 Hazardous materials closures are anticipated to rise back up to a more moderate 40 percent level in FY 2005 as some of the redirected hours come to an end.